x-cray/ocr-consumed-energy-logger/README.md

 Check [this guide](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera) for installing camera in Raspberry Pi.

+# Hardware

+For flash I used 2 clear LEDs working at 3.1V and drawing 20mA.
+To turn them on I'll use 3.3V signal on GPIO pins.
+Since working voltage of the LED is lower we need to drop 3.3V down to 3.1V using dropping resitor.
+In order to calculate resistor parameters I used [this calculator](https://www.pcboard.ca/led-dropping-resistor-calculator) which gave me 10Ohms.

 # Credits
 Tesseract traineddata for recognizing Seven Segment Display was taken from [this great repository](https://github.com/Shreeshrii/tessdata_ssd)